Beetroot halwa step-by-step recipe with video and photos.

 - Wash the beetroot thoroughly and peel them.
 Grate them using a food processor or box grater

-- Heat a thick bottom pan or skillet and add 1 tbsp ghee
+- Heat a thick bottom pan or skillet and add 1 tablespoon ghee

 - Add cashew and almonds.
 Fry until they are lightly golden.
 Set aside